 The Old Manse heirloom apple orchard and riverfront is available for wedding ceremonies only.
 Ceremonies are limited to 50 people or fewer, and must take place after 5pm.
 The Old Manse is not available for indoor ceremonies.
 Please email firstname.lastname@example.org to for more information about having your wedding ceremony at the Old Manse.

-Free trail map distributed from bulletin board in the parking area.
-Please understand that supplies periodically run out.
+There is a trail map posted on a kiosk in the main parking area.
 We recommend that you take a photo of the map on your phone so you can refer to it during your visit, or download a trail map here, before you head out.

 From the Colonial Era to the Modern Movement, our historic homes represent architecture, design, and history that spans more than 300 years.